 - Information Systems Major (specializations available in Accounting, Financial Management, Human Resources Management, Management, and Marketing) - BS in Business Administration

 - International Business Major - BS in Business Administration

 - Management Major - BS in Business Administration

 - Marketing Major - BS in Business Administration

 - Risk Management and Insurance Major - BS in Business Administration

-- Sports Management Major - BS in Business Administration
+- Sports Business Major - BS in Business Administration

-The specific requirements of these marjos are described in subsequent sections.
+The specific requirements of these majors are described in subsequent sections.